Redundancy Who Pays – Understanding Your Rights and Payment Responsibilities

 When facing redundancy, one of the most pressing questions employees ask is: who pays redundancy compensation?
 The answer depends on several factors, including your employer’s financial situation, your length of service, and whether your company remains solvent.
 Understanding redundancy who pays responsibilities can help you navigate this challenging period with confidence and ensure you receive the payments you’re entitled to.

-Redundancy occurs when your role is eliminated due to business restructuring, closure, or reduced need for certain positions – not because of performance issues or misconduct.
+A genuine redundancy situation arises when a job role no longer exists due to business needs, such as business restructuring, closure, or reduced need for certain positions.
+In these circumstances, redundancy rights are triggered, providing employees with specific legal protections and entitlements.
+Redundancy does not occur because of performance issues or misconduct.
 This distinction matters because it triggers specific legal rights, including redundancy pay in many cases.
 Whether you’re an employee concerned about upcoming redundancies or an employer managing workforce changes, knowing who bears the financial responsibility for these payments is crucial.

 This comprehensive guide will walk you through the payment framework, from statutory requirements to government safety nets, helping you understand exactly who pays redundancy compensation in different scenarios.